Ramsey, Cambridgeshire: History

+The name Ramsey derives from the Old English hramsaēg meaning 'wild garlic island'.

 The early history of the town is obscure.
 The Domesday Book of 1086 does not mention Ramsey.
 This may be either because it was part of Bury or because it belonged to the abbey that, at that time, enjoyed royal privileges.

 Throughout the Middle Ages Ramsey remained a small market town serving the abbey and never developed into a borough.
 The original settlement probably developed outside the abbey, along Hollow Lane.
 By 1200 the town had grown enough to be granted a weekly market held at the junction of High Street with the Great Whyte and, later, an annual fair held at the green by the church.
 During the Middle Ages, the Great Whyte was a navigable canal that ran along what is now the road.
 It was culverted by 1854 with a brick tunnel, giving the town its characteristic wide main street.

 Properties along Great Whyte appear to represent the secondary (post-Mediæval) development of the town.
 Archaeological excavations have shown that this area was wet during the mediæval period due to the presence of the fen.
 A fire occurred at Little Whyte in 1636 which destroyed some 15 tenements.
 A second fire in 1731 destroyed a great part of the High Street.

 In 1774 Lord Orford visited Ramsey during his voyage around the Fens.

 By the time of the estate map, the village had expanded along the Great Whyte and along the western end of the High Street by progressive infilling of plots.
 Later editions of the OS Maps up to the 1970s present a similar picture.
 Since the 1970s progressive increase in the size of the population has prompted development around the town and along Bury Road.
 The limits of the town of Ramsey and the village of Bury to the south are not clearly defined, with modern housing estates spreading across the urban boundary.